To,

 iv.
 Providing perspectives and feedback going beyond information provided by the management.

-The Independent Directors met on February 13, 2024 without the presence of other Directors or members of Management.
-In the meeting, the Independent Directors reviewed performance of Non Independent Directors, the Board as a whole and Chairman.
-They assessed the quality, quantity and timeliness of flow of information between the Company Management and the Board.
-The Independent Directors expressed satisfaction over the performance and effectiveness of the Board, individual Non-Independent Directors and the Chairman.
+The Independent Directors met on February 01,2025, without the presence of other Directors or members of Management.
+In the meeting, the Independent Directors reviewed the performance of Non-Independent Directors, the Board as a whole, and the Chairman.
+They assessed the quality, quantity, and timeliness of the flow of information between the Company Management and the Board.
+The Independent Directors expressed satisfaction over the performance and effectiveness of the Board, individual Non-Independent Directors, and the Chairman.

 MEETINGS OF THE BOARD:

-The Board meets at regular interval to discuss and decide on Company/ business policy and strategies apart from other Board Business.
+The Board meets at regular intervals to discuss and decide on Company/ business policy and strategies apart from other Board Business.

 The Notice of the Board Meeting is given well in advance to all the Directors of the Company.
 The Agenda of the Board/ Committee Meeting is circulated at least 7 (Seven) days prior to the date of the meeting to enable the Directors to take an informed decision.